To browse my collection of books please click on the ‘Home’ link above.

-This book has been published as a paperback and can be ordered by clicking here.
+This book has been published as a paperback and can be ordered from Amazon by clicking here.

 “A curious anomaly is found in a review of golf literature of the past fifty years.
 Ninety percent of the literature deals with moving the ball from tee to green.
 Although there are hundreds of books and articles published on putting they deal almost exclusively with grip, technique, and stroking the ball.
 Practically nothing is written on how to read the green and estimate or calculate how much a ball will break.”

 — H. A. Templeton, ‘Vector Putting’